6 Easy Tips For Happier Hormones - Guys + Girls

-If you are using a smart watch to track your steps I would suggest tracking certain circuits you may take often to know roughly the amount of steps that is and then using it as a guide.
-A much better option is to move how YOU feel.
+If you are using a smart watch to track your steps try tracking certain circuits you may take often to know roughly the amount of steps that is and then using it as a guide.
+A much better option is to move how you feel.
 Do what feels good.
-Tune in to YOU.
-A 20 minute brisk walk is so powerful and you don’t need a watch to tell you that. when it comes to headphones opt for corded ones as the cordless version is emitting strong Bluetooth EMF waves directly into your skull !
+Tune in to You.
+A 20 minute brisk walk is so powerful and you don’t need a watch to tell you that.
+When it comes to headphones opt for corded ones (there are also air tubes which are best) as the cordless version can emit stronger Bluetooth waves.

 When you are not using them turn them onto aeroplanemode, and especially at night while sleeping.
 Don’t worry, your alarm will still work.

 Also move your phone a good distance away from your body during the night.
 We are very vulnerable and just like falling asleep at the beach, our protection is diminished when we are resting as we are moving more inwards.